See What is Being Planned for the Summit

 1:30 p.m.
 Concurrent Sessions 1

->> Semiconductor Growth in Michigan
+3. Semiconductor Growth in Michigan

 While semiconductors are known for being small, they can make a lot of waves.
 Remember the chip shortage?
 Michigan jumped on growing the semiconductor industry and the industry is projected for continued growth.
-Get an update on the industry, what is needed to attract these companies, and hear a story a company that is thriving in our state.
+Get an update on the industry, what is needed to attract these companies, and hear a story about a company that is thriving in our state.

 2:30 p.m.
 Networking Break

 2:45 p.m.
-Data Centers
+Getting Data Centers in Michigan Online with a Shared Message

->> Technology and Childcare Tour
+1. Technology and Childcare Tour

->> Incubation and Collaboration
+2. Incubation and Collaboration

 Wednesday, August 20th

 8:00 a.m.
-Registration and Breakfast
+Registration and Networking Breakfast

 9:00 a.m.
 Concurrent Sessions 2